Section Styles inset-image

 -

-13.1 The result of the Competition is final and no correspondence will be entered into.
+13.1 The judge's decision is final and no correspondence will be entered into regarding the Competition or its results.

-13.3 These terms and conditions shall be governed by and construed in accordance with English law.
-Disputes arising in connection with this Competition shall be subject to the exclusive jurisdiction of the English courts.
+13.4 These Terms and Conditions shall be governed by and construed in accordance with the laws of England and Wales.
+Any dispute arising in connection with the Competition shall be subject to the exclusive jurisdiction of the courts of England and Wales.

 -